 Greeno Juice Bars: Sipping on Sunshine

-Sometimes I feel that the only healthy food I consume at any given point in time entirely depends on the kind of restaurants located near my house.
+Sometimes I feel that the only healthy food I consume at any given point in time entirely depends on the kind of restaurants located near my home.
 I am not predisposed to tossing salads, roasting vegetables, or cooking copious amounts of quinoa.
 I buy fruit in a frenzy of good intentions after which they either rot or are distributed to other members of my family.
 Luckily, Greeno Juice Bars have recently opened up a branch near my house.

 Greeno Juice Bars what?
 Let me fill you in.

-Greeno Juice Bars is a franchise that is all about providing healthy and premium fruit juices to the masses.
+Greeno Juice Bars is a franchise that is all about providing healthy and premium fruit products and juices to the masses.
 Their philosophy is to inspire consumers to live a life full of health and vitality; that’s a sentiment I can get behind.
 Greeno Juice Bars doesn’t want juicing to be a novelty, rather, a way of life.

 Opening stores at gas stations is a genius move.
 No last-minute stumbling into random petrol station stores, rummaging through cans of soda while balancing Lays crisps, snickers bars and generic prawn crackers in your arms.
 Just mosey on to the juice bar.